Our museums are now open for pre-registered interior tours! The grounds are also open to the public for self-guided audio tours.

 Smith’s Fort Plantation is located on the site of Captain John Smith’s planned “New Fort.”
 The land was given by Chief Wahunsenacawh (Powhatan) as a dowry for his daughter Pocahontas upon her marriage to John Rolfe solidifying ties between the colonists and Virginia Indians.
 After touring Smith’s Fort, visitors can ride the Jamestown-Scotland Ferry for free to visit Historic Jamestowne or take a short car ride to Bacon’s Castle.

 Bacon’s Castle is the oldest brick dwelling in North America and was once home to prosperous merchant and planter, Arthur Allen.
-The home features 17th century English formal gardens restored by the Garden Club of Virginia and outbuildings, including an original 1830s slave quarter.
+The home features 17th century English formal gardens restored by the Garden Club of Virginia and outbuildings, including an original 1830s slave dwelling.
 Tours cover the lives and legacies of the families, including those of the enslaved people and sharecroppers, who lived at Bacon’s Castle.